Johann Martin Honigberger: Punjab

-In 1829 he arrived in Lahore which was then the capital of the Sikh Empire.
+In 1829, he arrived in Lahore which was then the capital of the Sikh Empire.
 He would remain in the Punjab for the next twenty years save for an interlude in Europe.
 During his time in the Punjab, he was fondly known as 'Martin Sahib'.
 In Lahore, he initially treated East India Company soldiers before he was able to attract the attention of the Ranjit Singh who made him a court physician.

-In 1834 he returned to Europe, following the road across the Sulaiman Range from the Indus into Afghanistan.
+In 1834, he returned to Europe, following the road across the Sulaiman Range from the Indus into Afghanistan.
 He was robbed at Bamyan, north of Kabul, but eventually made it through Russia to reach Europe once more.
-Between 1836 and 1838 he practiced medicine in Constantinople, experimenting with homoeopathic remedies.
+Between 1836 and 1838 he practiced medicine in Constantinople, experimenting with homeopathic remedies.

-In 1838 he returned to Lahore at the request of Ranjit Singh.
+In 1838, he returned to Lahore at the request of Ranjit Singh.
 Despite winning the favour of Ranjit Singh, Honigberger held an unflattering opinion of the Maharaja, describing him as of very low stature.
 Ranjit Singh offered him command of an artillery battalion, but Honigberger refused on want of not being a soldier, eventually however he accepted an appointment as superintendent of the royal gunpowder factory.

 He kept an account of his time in the Punjab, and noted that quarantine was frequently used in the management of plague in Punjab.
-In 1839 Honigberger was present at the funeral of Ranjit Singh, a ceremony he described as abominable, and of which he wrote a detailed account of the burning of four of his widows, and seven slave girls.
-The following year he attended the funeral of Kharak Singh, describing it as horrid yet remarkable, in which three of Kharak Singh's widows were burnt alive along with eleven slave girls.
+In 1839 Honigberger was present at the funeral of Ranjit Singh, a ceremony he described as abominable, and of which he wrote a detailed account of the burning of four of his widows, and seven concubines.
+The following year he attended the funeral of Kharak Singh, describing it as horrid yet remarkable, in which three of Kharak Singh's widows were burnt alive along with eleven concubines.